 - The DNS will identify the name and point that to a specific IP address.

 - The IP address locates the server on which your data is stored.

 - The server on your hosting provider loads the data for your visitors.

 It’s as simple as that.

 Sometimes you will need to purchase hosting services and a domain name separately.
+Sometimes it is a free domain, sometimes it is not.
 However, you don’t have to.
 A reliable hosting provider will include domain registration, DNS service, and server hosting all at once.

 Different Types of Web Hosting